olarerin/metaPlotR/README.md

 ### Selecting gene isoforms for metagene analysis

 The dataset is redundant -- a given site is represented by multiple transcript isoforms.
 The choice of which isoforms to choose should be informed by the underlying biology.
 For example, if a gene expression dataset is available, one option may be to pick the highest expressed isoform.
 Another option is to pick the longest isoform, which is likely to capture more sites.
-Below is sample code for picking the largest isoforms
+Below is sample code for picking the longest isoforms

 ``` r
 # Determine longest length transcript for each gene